Your capital is at risk

 There are many exchanges which are willing to accept your fiat currency to exchange into cryptocurrency.
 Changing back into fiat currency and withdrawing can bring on its own host of problems.
 Exchanges can apply strict withdrawal limits and procedures and there have even been exchanges where users have been unable to withdraw their funds.

 When considering which exchange platforms are the best for exchanging your cryptocurrency into fiat currency and withdrawing, there are many factors to take into consideration.
 The exchange needs to be trustworthy.
-If you choose the wrong exchange, you may be putting all of the capital at risk.
 Factors such as fees and withdrawal limits also need to be taken into account.

 Bitstamp is the leader in this area due to the fact that it has no limit on withdrawal amounts.
 The exchange has been operating since 2011 and has a stellar reputation.
 This exchange is ideal for those who wish to withdraw large amounts.
 For example, it is possible to facilitate withdrawals in the multi-million dollar amounts on this exchange.
 Theoretically, the exchange has no limit.